 Companies that produce or sell food are themselves responsible for ensuring that the products they produce or sell are safe to consume.
-The Food Safety Authority is responsible for inspecting the food industry to ensure that these exercise their responsibility.
-Food producers must also consider zoonosis in their internal control systems.
+The Food Safety Authority follows up and inspects the food industry to ensure that they exercise their responsibility.
+Food producers must also consider zoonoses in their internal control systems.
 In addition to the national surveillance programmes and various short term projects initiated by the central office of the Food Safety Authority, the regional offices of the Food Safety Authority perform some sampling.
 However, these latter data are not included in the report.